flybywiresim/docs/docs/aircraft/common/flypados3/performance.md

 ![Airport Chart Information](../assets/flypados3/performance-landing-charts-reverser.png "Airport Chart Information"){loading=lazy}

 **Autoland**
-- If an Autoland is planned, then set this to Yes.
+- Is Autoland planned to be used (Yes or No)?

 ### Example Data